 The long answer, no. The nurse should NOT deliver the baby.
 But I certainly HAVE delivered babies before.

-One of our jobs is to make sure your doctor knows to come, so we make sure that happens.
-If they miss the delivery, it will come back to us to see what we did wrong (and sometimes, we didn’t do anything wrong, babies just decide to come sometimes).
+One of our jobs is to make sure your doctor knows when to come, so we make sure that happens.
+If they miss the delivery, it will come back to us to see what we did wrong (and sometimes, we didn’t do anything wrong, babies just decide to come fast sometimes).

 Labor & Delivery Charting